-Founded in 1878, Ashland University is a private institution with a non-denominational Christian heritage.
+Founded in 1878, Ashland University is a private institution with a non–denominational Christian heritage.
 Distance learners can pursue associate, bachelor’s, and master’s degrees through this online school in Ohio.
 Degree candidates interested in criminal justice, communications studies, nursing, and education can find several degree options at Ashland.
-Ashland also offers some degrees in a hybrid format, including courses hosted by its theological seminary.
-Students enrolled in hybrid courses take a combination of online classes and face-to-face courses at the university’s Detroit, Cleveland, Columbus, or Ashland campuses.
+Ashland offers some degrees in a hybrid format, including courses hosted by its theological seminary.
+Students enrolled in hybrid courses take a combination of online classes and face–to–face courses at the university’s Detroit, Cleveland, Columbus, or Ashland campuses.

 Ashland offers special online guides for adult and online undergraduate students applying for financial aid.
 In most cases, Ashland help these learners secure need–based federal funding and/or private education loans.